Oracle Of Omaha, Warren Buffett, Claims Buying Bitcoin Is Not Investing

 Buffet has been recycling the lack of intrinsic value argument since 2014, when he first dismissed Bitcoin as “a mirage” on CNBC.

-The Oracle’s anti-crypto stance is shared by ousted Paypal CEO Bill Harris, who called Bitcoin a scam this week, and Buffet’s vice chairman at Berkshire Hathaway, 94-year-old Charlie Munger, who thinks interest in Bitcoin is simply disgusting.
+The Oracle’s anti-crypto stance is shared by ousted Paypal CEO Bill Harris, who called Bitcoin a scam this week, and Buffet’s vice chairman at Berkshire Hathaway, 94-year-old Charlie Munger, who thinks interest in this digital currency is simply disgusting.